IBM/ibm_zos_zosmf/docs/source/playbooks/sample_module_file_copy.rst

 For configuration and setup, see `Playbook Documentation`_.

-This `sample playbook`_ shows how to copy data to a USS file on the remote z/OS system via z/OSMF.
+This `sample playbook`_ shows how to copy data to a USS file on z/OS system via z/OSMF.

 .. code-block:: yaml